 Your healthy diet should consist of the following:

-- Foods rich in (good) carbohydrates – these tend to increase the serotonin levels in our brains which act as a nifty built-in calming serum.
+- Foods rich in (good) carbohydrates – tend to increase the serotonin levels in our brains which act as a nifty built-in calming serum.

 - Fiber – this keeps us full and will curb the desire to snack in between meals.

 - Fruits and Vegetables – this is a given.
 These goodies are packed with vitamins and nutrients that are vital for your health.
 Many are rich in antioxidants which increase the health of our immune system.
 Vitamin C – especially found in citrus fruits –is an antioxidant that helps battle stress.

 Reduce Caffeine and Nicotine Intake

 Nicotine can send our bodies into a vicious cycle.
 It is known to increase anxiety and stress-like symptoms.
 However, most smokers say they use the nicotine to calm down when feeling stressed or anxious.

 Caffeine can also lead to stress and anxiety-like symptoms.
 In fact, too much caffeine can lead to the jitters, heart palpitations, sweating, nervousness, etc.